n132/n132.github.io/_posts/2022-05-20-Introduction-of-Kernel-Pwn-userfaultfd.md

 // RegisterUserfault(example,userfaultfd_leak_handler);
 ```

-Due to lack understanding of this this exploitation, I only write down the gist of exp and you can get more detailed passage on this [link][2]
+I don't know the trick well so I only write down the gist of exp and you can get a more detailed passage on this [link][2]

 # 0x02 Analysis

 [attachment][3]

-The vulnerability is about the sycronization.
-Although there are some syncronization mechanisms, there is only `read_lock` in `add` and `edit` so that the size could be rewrite after free.
+The vulnerability is about synchronization.
+Although there are some synchronization mechanisms, there is only `read_lock` in `add` and `edit` so that the size could be rewritten for free.

 1. Assume there are two steps in `add`(A:getsize & B:allocate) and two steps in `edit`(A:getsize & B:reallocate).
 2. There are 6 different conditions could happen if these steps happent in different order